jxz12/s_gd2/README.md

 The graph data used comes from <https://sparse.tamu.edu>, downloaded in .mat format.
 A matlab script is provided in the same folder to convert it into the unweighted .txt format that the C# code uses.
 If a graph has disconnected subgraphs, it will select the largest connected component.

-A Jupyter notebook is also provided, which is rather slow, but serves as a good introduction to the algorithm.
-It can even be rendered directly in GitHub, showing the output for the graph `qh882`, as well as `commanche_dual` in an implementation of the Sparse Stress Model of Ortmann et al. [<https://arxiv.org/abs/1608.08909>].

 A fast Python version is also available, implemented in C++ using SWIG to generate bindings.
 It may be installed using
 ```
 pip install s_gd2